St. Thomas Aquinas on the Relation of Faith to the Church

 In other words, the person who disbelieves even one article of the faith, has neither living faith nor dead faith.
 St. Thomas’ answer is startling to the minds of many twenty-first century Christians, and prompts many questions, among which the first is “Why?
 Why can’t a person have faith, even if he disbelieves one or a few articles of the faith?”

 The reason of this is that the species of every habit depends on the formal aspect [ratione] of the object, without which the species of the habit cannot remain.
 Now the formal object of faith is the First Truth, as manifested in Sacred Scripture and the teaching of the Church.
 Consequently whoever does not adhere, as to an infallible and Divine rule, to the teaching of the Church, which proceeds from the First Truth manifested in Sacred Scripture, has not the habit of faith, but holds the [other articles] of faith by a mode other than faith.
 If someone holds in his mind a conclusion without knowing how that conclusion is demonstrated, it is manifest that he does not have scientific knowledge [i.e. knowledge of causes], but merely an opinion about it.
 So likewise, it is manifest that he who adheres to the teachings of the Church, as to an infallible rule, assents to whatever the Church teaches; otherwise, if, of the things taught by the Church, he holds what he chooses to hold, and rejects what he chooses to reject, he no longer adheres to the teachings of the Church as to an infallible rule, but to his own will.
 Hence it is evident that a heretic who obstinately disbelieves [even] one article of faith, is not prepared to follow the teaching of the Church in all things (but if he is not obstinate, he is not a heretic but only erring).
-Therefore it is clear that such a heretic with regard to one article has no faith in the other articles, but only a kind of opinion in accordance with his own will.”3
+Therefore it is clear that such a heretic with regard to one article has no faith in the other articles, but only a kind of opinion in accordance with his own will.”2

-St. Thomas gives as an example the difference between a person who holds a claim to be true because he knows what makes it true, and the person who holds a claim to be true though not knowing it to be true or knowing what makes it to be true.
+St. Thomas gives as an example the difference between a person who holds a claim to be true because he knows what makes it true, and the person who believes a claim to be true though not knowing it to be true or knowing what makes it to be true.
 The former person, says St. Thomas, has knowledge in the proper sense, while the latter person does not have knowledge, but only opinion.
 St. Thomas uses this example to contrast two types of persons in relation to faith.
-One person adheres to the teachings of the Church, as to an infallible rule, and therefore assents to whatever the Church teaches, precisely because the Church teaches it.
+One person adheres to the teachings of the Church, as to an infallible rule, and therefore assents to whatever the Church teaches, precisely because the Church teaches it with divine authority.
 The other type of person picks and chooses from among the Church’s teachings, accepting what he wants to believe, and rejecting what he wants to reject.
 The former person has faith, because he adheres to the teaching of the Church as to an infallible and Divine rule, not because the teaching of the Church conforms to his own will or judgment.
-The latter person (i.e. the one who disbelieves even one article of the faith) does not have faith, not even in the other articles of faith, because his basis for believing them is his own judgment.
+The latter person (i.e. the one who disbelieves even one article of the faith) does not have faith, not even in the other articles of faith, because his basis for believing them is his own judgment concerning their truth.
 This is revealed by his disbelief of the one article of faith, for in disbelieving it, he shows that he has placed his own judgment above the authority of the Church in her divinely established teaching and interpretive authority.
 If he believed the other articles on the basis of the authority of the Church, then he would also accept the one he rejects, for the very same reason.
 But because he rejects the Church’s authority regarding the one article, he shows that his acceptance of the others is not on the basis of the Church’s authority, but instead on the basis of his own judgment.

-According to St. Thomas, such a person, if he is obstinate in disbelieving one or more articles of the faith, is a heretic.5 If, however, he is not obstinate, but upon discovering that the Church teaches otherwise is willing to change his belief, then he is not a heretic, but only mistaken.
-The reason why such a person still possesses faith, even though, like the heretic, he disbelieves at least one article of the faith, is that his basis for believing the articles that he believes is the authority of the Church, as shown by his willingness to conform to the Church upon being shown that his current beliefs are not in agreement with the teaching of the Church.
-What entails that the heretic does not have faith, is not his disbelief in at least one article of the faith.
+According to St. Thomas, such a person, if he is obstinate in disbelieving one or more articles of the faith, is a heretic.4 If, however, he is not obstinate, but upon discovering that the Church teaches otherwise than he believes is willing to change his belief, then he is not a heretic, but only mistaken.
+The reason why such a person still possesses faith, even though, like the heretic, he disbelieves at least one article of the faith, is that his basis for believing the articles that he believes is the authority of the Church, as shown by his willingness to conform to the Church upon being shown that one or more of his current beliefs is not in agreement with the teaching of the Church.
+What entails that the heretic does not have faith is not his disbelief in at least one article of the faith.
 That disbelief is merely a manifestation of the basis for his belief in the other articles.
 What entails that the heretic does not have faith is that he believes the articles he believes, on the basis of his own private judgment, instead of on the authority of the Church.
 A person could affirm every single article of the faith, but believe them not on the basis of the authority of the Church, but on the basis of his own private judgment.
 Such a person likewise, would not have faith.

 Two Objections